NigthDreamer/NigthDreamer/README.md

 - 🌱 Looking to become better and better at coding and design.
 - ⚡ Working hard at my company.
 Taking coding courses like there's no tomorrow.
-- 💡 Learnig everyday.
+- 💡 Learning everyday.
 Changing everytime.
 - ⭐ I will not stop till my goals are done.